KGB33/dev-kgb33-notes/notes/static/markdown/psql.md

 `LIMIT $int` will limit the returned rows to the specified integer

-To select multiple columns seperate the column names with commas.
+To select multiple columns separate the column names with commas.

 `SELECT $column_1, $column_2, ..., $column_n FROM $table_name`